Investigating the Gamma-Ray Emission from Explosive Dispersal Outflows with Fermi-LAT: Sample, Data Analysis and Results

+{To compare the relative quality of different spatial or spectral models, we use the Akaike Information Criterion \citep[AIC;][]{AKC1974}.
+The AIC is defined as

+where $k$ is the number of free parameters in the model and $\ln L$ is the maximum log-likelihood of the fit.
+For two competing models, the one with the smaller AIC value is statistically preferred.}

-Table~\ref{tab:TS_values} lists the outcomes of the likelihood analysis for the different spectral and spatial models we tested (i.e., adopting the 4FGL-DR3 position).
-For the PL model, we get $\Delta$TS = -10.45, where $\Delta$TS is the log-likelihood improvement relative to the model in the 4FGL-DR3 catalog.
-In contrast, $\Delta$TS = $-17.72$ was found in the PL model positioned at the physical coordinates of DR21.
-The TS then improved by $\Delta$TS = 32.84 after we modeled the source as a PLEC.
-Therefore, we continued our analysis further while maintaining the source as a PLEC at the position of 4FGL~J2038.4+4212.
+{Table~\ref{tab:TS_values_dr21} gives the different spatial and spectral models used, fitted extensions, $\Delta$AIC values, and TS values of the fits for each analysis.
+Here, $\Delta$AIC= $\rm AIC_m - AIC_{min}$ is the difference in AIC between each model $m$ and the one that minimizes the AIC ($\Delta$AIC=0 for the best available model).
+The PLEC model is the best description compared to the others.
+Therefore, we continued our analysis further while maintaining the source as a PLEC at the position of 4FGL~J2038.4$+$4212.}